Autoimmune encephalitis: Anti-mGluR1 and anti-mGluR5 encephalitis

 Metabotropic glutamate receptor 1 (mGluR1) and metabotropic glutamate receptor 5 (mGluR5) are both G-protein-coupled receptors that share an 85% amino acid sequence homology.
 Both receptors are involved in modulating synaptic functions including the electrical change in neuronal response called long-term depression (a term not related to the mood-changing disorder major depression).
 While mGluR1 facilitates long-term depression at parallel fiber to Purkinje cell synapses, which are critical for cerebellar motor learning, mGluR5 is more relevant for long-term depression in the hippocampus.

 All patients with anti-mGluR1 antibodies develop cerebellar ataxia of subacute onset, and some may present with additional symptoms such as paranoia, dysgeusia, diplopia and cognitive deficits.
 Common tumors found to be associated with anti-mGluR1 antibodies are hematologic malignancies and prostate adenocarcinoma.

 Patients with anti-mGluR5-abs present with a form of encephalitis named "Ophelia syndrome", a clinical syndrome that includes memory loss and psychosis in association with Hodgkin's lymphoma.
 The outcome of reported cases is generally good after treatment of the lymphoma and immunotherapy.

 Seronegative autoimmune encephalitis

 Autoimmune encephalitis might occur without the identification of any pathogenic antibody, in which case it is called seronegative autoimmune encephalitis.

 It can be further categorized in three subtypes: antibody-negative probable autoimmune encephalitis, autoimmune limbic encephalitis and acute disseminated encephalomyelitis.

-Treatment

 One therapeutic approach to seronegative autoimmune encephalitis is using as a first-line treatment corticosteroids and intravenous immunoglobulin.Other options include the use of rituximab (second-line) and tocilizumab or cyclophosphamide (next-line).

-Progression

-A study in a south-korean hospital with 142 patients identified 5 factors that should be considered when evaluating the disease:
+A study in a South Korean hospital with 142 patients identified 5 factors that should be considered when evaluating the disease: